abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         :link-type: ref

         QSC CLI is a command line interface (CLI) where you can download, compile, and flash the Qualcomm Linux builds through a command line.

-    .. grid-item-card::  |icn-book-blue|  Build with GitHub for registered users
-        :class-card: card-base-line
-        :class-title: font-link
-        :class-body: font-gray-60
-        :link: build_from_source_github_intro
-        :link-type: ref

-        The GitHub workflow for registered users provide a set of instructions to setup the host computer environment, sync, and compile.
-Firmware components are available as prebuilt binaries.

-    .. grid-item-card::  |icn-book-blue|  Build with GitHub using firmware and extras
-        :class-card: card-base-line
-        :class-title: font-link
-        :class-body: font-gray-60
-        :link: build_addn_info
-        :link-type: ref

-        The GitHub workflow (firmware and extras) for registered users provide a set of instructions to setup the host computer environment, sync, and compile.
-A few of the firmware components are available as source.

 Flash Qualcomm Linux Software
 ------------------------------